Quick Guide: The Basics of Keying

 Master Keyed (MK)

 Cylinders that have been master keyed have one or more master pins on top of the standard pins.
 Master pins will create an additional shear line that allows the master key that matches the master pin combination to operate the cylinder.
-The master pin combination can be used in cylinders where someone with higher clearance needs to have access, such as the building owner or the company president.
+The master pin combination can be used in cylinders where someone with higher clearance needs to have access, such as the building owner or the company president, as well as the employees.
 Any cylinder that has been master keyed will operate with the master key as well as the standard operating change key.

 Single Keyed Different (SKD)